KaiaWalters/BigWinFitnessSite/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+# Pushing to main and deploying

+Before pushing the main, make sure to build the project using: ``` npm run build```

+Check that your changes are working as expected for production by running ```npx serve@latest out```

+# Running The Local Server

+This project is temporarily using json server

+I needed to be able to start practicing quickly for an interview.

+Anyways, run npx ```json-server --watch db.json``` to start the server.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: